equinor/warmth_ertdemo/CONTRIBUTING.md

 2. Clone your fork locally
 3. Start the development container.
 [Info](https://containers.dev/)
 4. Create a branch for local development:
-5. Now you can make your changes locally.
+5. Make your changes locally.

 6. When you're done making changes, check that your changes pass flake8 and the tests
 ```